nginxinc/nginx-wiki/source/modules/memc.rst

   make -j2
   make install

-Download the latest version of the release tarball of this module from `memc-nginx-module file list <http://github.com/openresty/memc-nginx-module/tags>`_.
+Download the latest version of the release tarball of this module from :github:`memc-nginx-module file list <openresty/memc-nginx-module/tags>`.

 For Developers
 ^^^^^^^^^^^^^^
 The memached response parsers were generated by `Ragel <http://www.complang.org/ragel/>`_.
-If you want to regenerate the parser's C file, i.e., `src/ngx_http_memc_response.c <http://github.com/openresty/memc-nginx-module/blob/master/src/ngx_http_memc_response.c>`_, use the following command from the root of the memc module's source tree:
+If you want to regenerate the parser's C file, i.e., :github:`src/ngx_http_memc_response.c <openresty/memc-nginx-module/blob/master/src/ngx_http_memc_response.c>`, use the following command from the root of the memc module's source tree:

 .. code-block:: bash